blackbaud/skyux-icons/README.md

 - To add a new icon, drag the SVG file onto Fontello's homepage, then switch to the "Customize Names" tab and give the icon a name that follows the [kebab-case](https://medium.com/better-programming/string-case-styles-camel-pascal-snake-and-kebab-case-981407998841) convention (where each word is all lowercase and separated by a hyphen).

 - To edit an existing icon, take note of the existing icon's name on the "Customize Names" tab and the character code on the "Customize Codes" tab on Fontello's homepage.
 Return to the "Select Icons" tab and drag the new icon's SVG file onto the page, then delete the existing icon.
-Change the new icon's name and character codes to the same values as the icon you are replacing. **When changing an existing icon, it is imperitave that you use the same name and character code for its replacement; otherwise you will break the icon for existing consumers!**
+Change the new icon's name and character codes to the same values as the icon you are replacing. **When changing an existing icon, it is imperitave that you use the same name and character code for its replacement; otherwise you will break the font for consumers!**

 - When you have finished editing the icons, click the "Download webfont" button at the top of the page.